Posts

 Image

+I’ve moved my blog from https://insanedba.blogspot.com to https://dincosman.com Please update your bookmarks and follow/subscribe at the new address for all the latest updates and content.
+More up-to-date content of this post may be available there.
 Previously on my blog post ( Sometimes a histogram existence may mislead to a suboptimal plan ), I analyzed a poorly performing query in detail and detected that sometimes a histogram existence may mislead to a suboptimal plan.
 I have listed some possible solutions.
 But what i applied as a solution was to emulate a partial/filtered index in Oracle.
 I know partial indexes concept from Postgresql database, it is also available on MS SQL and some others.
 What is Partial Index? ...
 A partial index is an index built over a subset of a table; the subset is defined by a conditional expression (called the predicate of the partial index).
-The index contains entries only for those table rows that satisfy the predicate.
-Partial indexes are a specialized feature, but there are several situations in which they are useful.
-One major reason for using a partial index is to avoid indexing common values.
-Since a query searching for a common value (one that accounts for more than a few percent of all
+The index contains entries only for those table rows that satisfy the predicat...

 Using table stats hint to force a direct path read but with a rownum predicate surprise